Erin Blanchfield

 Erin Blanchfield (born May 4, 1999) is an American mixed martial artist currently competing in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
 She is a former Eddie Bravo Invitational champion.
-As of May 13, 2025, she is #4 in the UFC women's flyweight rankings, and as of November 18, 2025, she is #7 in the UFC women's pound-for-pound rankings.
+As of September 12, 2026, she is #3 in the Meta UFC women's flyweight rankings, and as of March 31, 2026, she is #8 in the UFC women's pound-for-pound rankings.

 Background

 A native of Elmwood Park, New Jersey, Blanchfield started training jiu-jitsu at the age of seven.
 Two years later, she started competing in kickboxing and grappling tournaments.
 By the age of 12, she decided she wanted to be a professional fighter.

 Mixed martial arts career

 Early career

 Blanchfield fought under Fighting Championships and amassed a record of 1–0 prior to being signed by Invicta Fighting Championships.

 Invicta Fighting Championships

 Blanchfield made her Invicta debut on March 17, 2018, against Brittney Cloudy at Invicta FC 30.
 She won the fight by split decision.

 Her next fight came on November 16, 2018, facing Kay Hansen at Invicta FC 32.
 She won the fight via majority decision.

 On February 15, 2019, Blanchfield faced Tracy Cortez at Invicta FC 34.
 She lost the fight via split decision.

 Blanchfield faced Gabriella Gulfin on June 4, 2019 at Cage Fury Fighting Championships 76.
 She won the fight via submission in round one.

 On February 7, 2020, Blanchfield returned to Invicta, facing Victoria Leonardo at Invicta FC 39.
 In the second round Blanchfield dropped Leonardo with a head kick, finishing off the technical knockout victory with punches.